High Paying Degree for Disciples

 If you aren’t one of those lucky ones who know what they want to be since middle school, the process of picking the future occupation can be pretty intimidating.
-Many students rely on their parents’ advice, the experience of older friends and their own interests.
+Many disciples rely on their parents’ advice, the experience of older friends and their own interests.
 Another important aspect to consider is how much your future profession will be paying.

 Top 15 lucrative college degrees

-1. Petroleum engineering
+1. Petroleum machine building

 2. Computer science